-Diagnosed with a rare lung disease and waiting for a transplant, Sheryl finds strength through structured exercise and the support of fellow patients.
+I’ve been diagnosed with a rare lung disease.
+While I wait for a transplant, I find strength through structured exercise and the support of fellow patients.

-Struck by severe lower back pain that just wouldn’t go away, Sheryl Bouwman went looking for answers in the fall of 2014.
-Unsure of the cause, doctors sent Sheryl for a range of blood work, x-rays and a CT scan, which six months later led to a diagnosis of idiopathic pulmonary fibrosis (IPF) — the most common form of interstitial lung disease.
+In the fall of 2014, I was struck by severe lower back pain that just wouldn’t go away.
+I went looking for answers but doctors were unsure of the cause.
+A range of blood work, x-rays and a CT scan, led six months later to a diagnosis of IPF (Idiopathic Pulmonary Fibrosis) – the most common form of interstitial lung disease.

-An umbrella term for a large group of rare disorders that affect the tissue and space around the air sacs of the lungs, interstitial lung disease can cause scarring and stiff ness in the lungs, making it more and more difficult to breathe as the disease progresses.
+An umbrella term for a large group of rare disorders that affect the tissue and space around the air sacs of the lungs, interstitial lung disease can cause scarring and stiffness in the lungs, making it more and more difficult to breathe as the disease progresses.
 At present no cure exists, leaving newly diagnosed patients and their families understandably fearful.
-While there are some treatments that help to slow progression, prognosis is generally three to five years.
+While there are some treatments that help to slow progression, prognosis is generally three to five years without a lung transplant.

 When were you diagnosed with IPF?